 In developmental dysplasia of the hip, formerly called congenital dislocation of the hip, the newborn's hip socket and the head of the thighbone (femoral head), which form the hip joint, become separated, often because the hip socket is not deep enough to hold the head of the femur.
 Dysplasia can affect one or both hips.

 Risk factors for dysplasia of the hip include the following:

 Newborns who have other deformities (such as birth defects of the feet Clubfoot and Other Foot Defects Clubfoot (talipes equinovarus) is a birth defect in which the foot and ankle are twisted out of shape or position.
-The usual clubfoot is a down and inward turning of the hind foot and ankle... read more or problems with the neck Congenital Torticollis Congenital torticollis is a birth defect in which the head becomes tilted at or soon after birth.
-The most common cause of congenital torticollis is Injury to the baby's neck during delivery... read more )
+Birth defects, also called congenital anomalies, are physical abnormalities... read more or problems with the neck Congenital Torticollis Congenital torticollis is a birth defect in which the head becomes tilted at or soon after birth.
+Birth defects, also called congenital anomalies, are physical abnormalities that occur before... read more )

 Newborns who have close relatives with the defect (particularly for girls)

 All newborns are screened for developmental dysplasia of the hip.
 The doctor may be able to detect the defect by moving the newborn's hips through a series of specific movements.
 The right and left legs or hips often look different from each other in affected newborns.